geotrev/sri-lock/README.md

 Maybe you also include this in an HTML file in your repository so you can easily test that the integrity is correct and your resource is secure.
 Neat.

 **Problem:** You release a new version and need to update the script tag.
-You need to do it manually or with some janky node script though, obviously.
+You need to do it manually or with some janky node script, obviously.

 Not only that, you have the tags in multiple files.
 Maybe you can get away with copy/pasting.